1st Metatarsal Phalangeal (MTP) Joint Replacement

 Infection can develop with these implants any time after surgery.
 Infection usually requires implant removal making treatment options difficult but similar to the options for a failed implant.
 The signs of infection are fevers, chills, redness at the surgical site, drainage from the surgical site, and/or an increase in pain in the foot.

 Patients usually select an implant surgery if they wish to have a combination of pain relief and have some motion at the joint.
 A patient may still have a stiff joint despite the implant surgery and can still have pain despite a well-placed implant.
 The range of motion despite physical therapy can be similar to before surgery.
-The amount of pain relief after surgery may also not be enough for the patient leaving them to be unhappy.
-The is a common reason for patients to decide to have the implant removed and undergo a fusion surgery.
+Some patients just have persistent pain, even though things seem to have healed well.
+Early research results suggest that the newer implants, particularly the “rubber” spacer, may be more successful at relieving pain than older models.